kamir/ktxinsights/README.md

 ```

 This will start all the necessary services, replay the chosen scenario to your Kafka cluster, and generate a comparison report.

+## Security and ACLs

+The `ktxinsights` toolkit requires specific permissions to operate correctly against a secure Kafka cluster.

+### Coordinator Collector (`collector.py`)

+The collector service uses the Admin API to describe transactional state.
+It requires the following ACLs:

+*   **CLUSTER:DESCRIBE**: To list and describe transactions.
+*   **TOPIC:PRODUCE**: On the `ktxinsights.coordinator.state` topic (or as configured) to publish its findings.

+The collector can be run in a `--read-only` mode, which is the default.
+In this mode, it will not attempt to perform any administrative actions that could alter state (e.g., aborting a transaction, although this feature is not yet implemented).

+### Aggregator (`aggregator.py`)

+The aggregator service acts as a standard Kafka consumer.
+It requires the following ACLs:

+*   **GROUP:READ**: On the consumer groups (`ktxinsights-monitor-group`, `ktxinsights-validator-group`, `ktxinsights-coordinator-group`).
+*   **TOPIC:READ**: On the input topics (`workflow.transactions`, `workflow.steps`, `ktxinsights.coordinator.state`).